sburns/advanced-redcap-interfaces/slides.md

 <br />

-## Accessing the API is driven by external requests
+## API usage is driven by external requests

 Poll? (yuck)

-**Can we have a better idea about when to run analyses?**
+**Can we get a better idea about when to run analyses?**

 ---